Your guide to successfully navigating GPTC’s daily operations impacted by COVID-19

 - To view the list of programs, click here.

 - Call Georgia Piedmont Tech at 404-297-9522.
 Representatives will be available to answer questions Monday – Thursday 8 a.m. to 5 p.m., Friday 8 a.m. – 3 p.m.

 - Email questions to firstname.lastname@example.org.
 An admissions representative will respond to your question within 1-2 business days.

 Can I still apply to the college for the Fall semester?

 Absolutely!
 We are still processing applications and want you to join us for your academic endeavor.
-Apply online by clicking here https://www.gptc.edu/future-students/apply-online/.
+Apply online with no application fee by clicking here https://www.gptc.edu/future-students/apply-online/ by August 17.

 However, the College has developed additional admissions and placement procedures for students who did not have Accuplacer test scores by March 16, 2020.